Polariton-Enhanced Exciton Transport: Experimental Methods

 With the pump tightly focused, the real space slit was swept through the region containing the pump spot while a CCD collected angle- and energy-resolved images of the photoluminescence (PL).
-This was done both near resonance ($E_\mathrm{res} \approx 1598$\;meV) and at slightly excitonic detuning ($\delta \approx 7$\;meV), using pump powers below the quasi-condensate threshold power (see Ref. \onlinecite{MyersPRB2018} for a discussion of the various thresholds in these polariton systems).
-For the angle-resolved images, the spectrometer slit selected a slice of the $k_\parallel$ plane along the x-axis.
-The slit was closed to $40\;\mu$m for all of the images.
-This corresponded to a selection width of $0.034 \pm 0.004\;\mu\mathrm{m}^{-1}$ in the $k_\parallel$ plane.
+This was done both near resonance ($\delta \approx 2$~meV) and at more excitonic detuning ($\delta \approx 8$~meV), using pump powers below the quasi-condensate threshold power, referred to as $P_\mathrm{th}$ throughout this work (see Ref. \onlinecite{MyersPRB2018} for a discussion of the various thresholds in these polariton systems).
+For the angle-resolved images, the spectrometer slit selected a slice of the $k_\|$ plane along the x-axis.
+The slit was closed to $40~\mu$m for all of the images.
+This corresponded to a selection width of $0.034 \pm 0.004~\mu\mathrm{m}^{-1}$ in the $k_\|$ plane.